 For some patients this redness can persist after the scar has healed.
 This can be treated with the pulsed dye laser.

-My approach to acne scarring is to treat the most significant contour deformities first.
+Generally it is advisable to address the most significant contour deformities first.
 If there are tethered scars I will advise subcision as the first stage of treatment.
 This can be followed by TCA cross and/or punch excision if required either on the same visit or subsequently.
 Once the major contour deformities have been addressed we can then consider fractional laser resurfacing to address more superficial pitted scars and any irregularities resulting from these previous procedures.
-Interestingly a significant proportion of patients find that they are satisfied with the appearance following correction of major contour deformities and fractional laser resurfacing is then not required.
-Where dermal volume loss persists after these treatments we can consider dermal filler to replace this volume.

 Acne scarring is one of the most challenging conditions treated by the dermatological surgeon.
-Every patient is different and treatments must be tailored to the types of scarring that are present, your skin type and the degree of downtime and risk that is acceptable to you.
+Treatments must be tailored to the types of scarring that are present, your skin type and the degree of downtime and risk that is acceptable to you.
 Nevertheless, significant improvements can be achieved.

 If you would like to explore potential treatment options for acne scarring, please contact my practice management team to schedule a consultation.
 In person consultations are preferred to remote as I can better assess the 3-dimensional morphology of scars and check for tethering of scars to deeper structures.